This page is managed by Dr. Thomas Edgar, The University of Texas at Austin

 - Center for Optimization and Statistical Learning: Optimization Technology Center of Northwestern University and Argonne National Laboratory

-- Michael Trick’s Operations Research Page: The site has pointers to all aspects of operations research like computer programs, conferences, journals, newsgroups and e-mail lists, courses, research groups, job information and many other.
+- Michael Trick’s Operations Research Page: Pointers to all aspects of operations research including computer programs, conferences, journals, newsgroups, e-mail lists, courses, research groups, job information and more.

 - Process Systems Research Consortia

-- Chemical Process Modeling & Control Research Center, Lehigh Uniersity: The Center aims to educate a special group of M.S. and Ph.D. graduates and to develop advanced technologies in process modeling, monitoring and controller design that enable industries to reduce process and product variability, improve process productivity and operability and enhance product quality.
+- Chemical Process Modeling & Control Research Center, Lehigh Uniersity: Aims to educate a special group of M.S. and Ph.D. graduates and to develop advanced technologies in process modeling, monitoring and controller design that enable industries to reduce process and product variability, improve process productivity and operability and enhance product quality.

-- The McMaster Advanced Control Consortium: The McMaster Advanced Control Consortium (MACC) was established in 1988 to promote and advance process automation and related process systems engineering technologies through academe-industry interactions.
+- The McMaster Advanced Control Consortium (MACC): Established to promote and advance process automation and related process systems engineering technologies through academe-industry interactions.

 - Arizona State Control Systems Engineering Laboratory: The lab is committed to broadly-applicable research in the areas of system identification and advanced process control.
 The goal of the research program is to develop fundamentally-oriented identification and control methodologies that ultimately improve the efficiency, profitability, safety and environmental compliance of process systems.

-- Center for Process Analytical Chemistry, Washington University: The objective of the Center for Process Analytical Chemistry (CPAC) is to develop real-time measurement and relevant data handling techniques.
-Through its consortium of industrial sponsors and several national laboratories and government agencies, CPAC addresses challenges in monitoring production processes for effective modeling and control.
+- Center for Process Analytical Chemistry (CPAC), Washington University: Objective is to develop real-time measurement and relevant data handling techniques.
+Through its consortium of industrial sponsors, national laboratories, and government agencies, CPAC addresses challenges in monitoring production processes for effective modeling and control.

 - Center for Advanced Process Decision-Making, Carnegie Mellon: Advanced Computer-based techinques for Process Synthesis, Process Optimization, Planning and Scheduling, Process Control, Safety and Reliability.